Sitefinity/sitefinity-aspnetcore-mvc-samples/RestSDK.md

 ## Projection of items

-To control the returned fields (both related and non-related) from the service, the **Fields** property is used for both getting a single item and a collection of items.
+To control the returned fields (**related items, related media** and non-related fields) from the service, the **Fields** property is used for both getting a single item and a collection of items.
 The fields are passed as a comma separated list of values.
 E.g.

 ``` C#